Using MissionControl#

 Tip

-Instead of initializing all satellites, it also possible to just initialize the satellite that failed to initialize More details on controlling single satellites are given later in the tutorial in Controlling Individual Satellites.
+Instead of initializing all satellites, it also possible to just initialize the particular satellite which went to ERROR state.
+More details on controlling single satellites are provided later in this tutorial in the section Controlling Individual Satellites.

-The next step is to start taking some data.
-To do this, the satellites first need to launched to the ORBIT state.
-In this state, the configuration send during the initialization is actually applied such that the satellites are ready for immediate data taking.
+The next step is to start recording data.
+In order to do this, the satellites first need to launched to the ORBIT state.
+In this state, the configuration send during the initialization is fully applied such that the satellites are ready for immediate data taking.
 The satellites can be launched by clicking the Launch button.

 See also

-More information on runs and their properties can be found in the Data Processing section of this guide.
+More information on Constellation data concepts, runs and their properties can be found in the Data Processing section of this guide.

 A new run can be started by clicking the Start button.

-After a run has started, the state switched to RUN and the run duration timer in the top right starts.
-While data is being taken, the controller can be closed without any impact on the data taking since the satellites operate autonomously.
+After a run has started, the state switches to RUN and the run duration timer in the top right starts counting the time the measurement is already running.
+While data is being recorded, the controller can be closed without impact on the data taking since the satellites operate autonomously.
 This allows closing and re-opening of user interfaces such as the controller without interrupting data taking or even taking down the entire Constellation.
-When the controller is restarted, the run identifier and run duration are fetched from the Constellation automatically.
+When the controller is restarted, the current run identifier as well as the run duration are retrieved from the Constellation automatically.

 The run can be stopped by clicking the Stop button.
-After this, the run sequence counter increases by one.
-To shutdown the satellites or change the configuration, the satellites need to be returned to the INIT state, which is done by clicking the Land button.
+Subsequently, the run sequence counter is incremented.
+To shutdown the satellites or to change the configuration, the satellites need to be returned to the INIT state, which is done by clicking the Land button.

 Controlling Individual Satellites#

-With MissionControl it is possible to control satellites individually when required.
-This is done by right-clicking on a satellite in the satellite list.
-The menu gives access to all commands that satellite offers.
+With MissionControl it is also possible to control satellites individually when required.
+Commands to individual satellites can be sent by right-clicking on the respective satellite from list, and by picking the desired command from the context menu.
+The menu provides access to all commands that satellite offers, and also allows to send custom commands which might not be publicly advertised by the satellite.

 In this tutorial, the configuration of the RandomTransmitter